ArMA expands to most facilities basewide

 |0

-This work, ArMA expands to most facilities basewide [Image 2 of 2], by Norman McKay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ArMA expands to most facilities basewide, by Norman McKay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT